aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Dataset and Transformations

+[Why is this step needed?
+Can you add a sentence to explain?]
 Import `fastai.vision` modules and download the sample data `PETS`, by:

 ```python
 from fastai.vision.all import *